-Although interest rate risk and credit risk are recognized the exposure of the Company is limited.
+Although interest rate risk, credit risk and liquidity risk are recognized the exposure of the Company is limited.
 The Covered Bonds are issued at limited recourse.
 If a CBC Event of Default occurs and the security is enforced, the proceeds may not be sufficient to meet the claims of all the creditors, including the Covered Bondholders.
-In the event following enforcement of the security, the creditors have not received the full amount due to them pursuant to the terms of the Transaction Documents, the creditors will no longer have a claim against the Company after enforcement of the security.
+In the event that following enforcement of the security, the creditors have not received the full amount due to them pursuant to the terms of the Transaction Documents, the creditors will no longer have a claim against the Company after enforcement of the security.
 The creditors may still have an unsecured claim against the Issuer for the shortfall.